Meo597/Xray-Pro/README.md

 English | [简体中文](README_zh-Hans.md) | [繁体中文](README_zh-Hant.md)

-An enhanced version of Xray based on the latest stable upstream release, primarily featuring enhancements rejected by upstream, while occasionally including forward-ported fixes and features as needed.
+An enhanced version of Xray based on the latest stable upstream release, primarily featuring enhancements rejected by upstream, while occasionally including backporting fixes and features as needed.

 ## Usage Instructions for Forking and Contributing